-- Appropriated Appellation: Sid the Squid was given this nickname as a mocking joke by his buddies who thought he was worthless as a crook.
-It became a badge of honor after he almost killed Batman and made a fool of the Joker, and sets up Rupert Thorne.
+- Appropriated Appellation: Sid "the Squid" is given his nickname as a mocking joke by his buddies who think he is worthless as a crook.
+It becomes a badge of honor after he almost kills Batman, makes a fool of the Joker, and sets up Rupert Thorne.

-- Ask a Stupid Question...: You'll get mauled by Joker's hyenas.
+- Ask a Stupid Question... and you'll get mauled by Joker's hyenas.

-- Bait-and-Switch Gunshot: "Sid the Squid", while being held at gunpoint by Rupert Thorne, who refuses to believe that anyone could kill Batman and escape the Joker out of dumb luck and thinks Sid is trying to depose him.
+- Bait-and-Switch Gunshot: "Sid the Squid" is being held at gunpoint by Rupert Thorne, who refuses to believe that anyone could kill Batman and escape the Joker out of sheer dumb luck and thinks Sid is trying to depose him.
 Then they hear violence in the next room, and in walks Batman.

 - Be Careful What You Wish For:

 - Just before the Whole Episode Flashback begins, Sid says: "For a while now, I've been trying to move my way up in the ranks."
 The audience sees Sid doing exactly that: The Mooks throw a party for him in a Bad-Guy Bar frequented by Gang Bangers, then Sid meets an Elite Mook, then a Super Villain, and at the very end, Sid meets The Don of Gotham City.
 Unfortunately for Sid, sooner or later, every one of them will try to harm or kill him.Thorne: Mmmm, from pinching pennies to rubbing elbows with the Joker.
 Not bad, Sidney!

 Sid: Please, connections like him I can do without.